Dronzillla/flask_pzp_project/README.md

     Create .env file with the following content:

     ```
-    MAIL_USERNAME_SECURED="gmail email address that will be serve as a website email address"
+    MAIL_USERNAME_SECURED="gmail email address that will serve as a website email address"
     MAIL_PASSWORD_SECURED="gmail app password for an email address"
     ADMIN_USERNAME="The username for the administrator account"
     ADMIN_EMAIL="The email address associated with the administrator account"